tomdekan/use-react/README.md

 -- The simplest way to use React with Django

-In the simplest way possible, we'll setup a React frontend (using Typescript) with a Django backend, using good practices as we go.
+In the simplest way possible, we'll set up a React frontend (using Typescript) with a Django backend, using good practices as we go.

 ## Q. Why would I use React?
 Couldn't I just use Django templates with HTMX?</summary>
-A. In many cases, the most efficient route is to use Django templates with HTMX [(Example guide here)], or Alpine js [Example guide here].
+A. Often, the most efficient route is to use Django templates with HTMX [(Example guide here: Build a Connect Four game with HTMX and Django in 8 minutes 🟡🔴](https://www.photondesigner.com/articles/connect4-htmx?ref=use-react){:target="_blank"}, or Alpine js [Example guide here: How to upload images with Django with Alpine.js (and save the links to your database) 🌤️](https://www.photondesigner.com/articles/upload-images-cloud-django?ref=use-react){:target="_blank"}.

 To give you some concrete examples:
-- I could have built v2 of [Photon Designer] with Django and HTMX
+- I could have built v2 of [Photon Designer](https://app.photondesigner.com?ref=use-react){:target="_blank"} with Django and HTMX
-- I should have built [Amazing.photos] with Django HTMX.
+- I should have built [Amazing.photos](https://amazing.photos?ref=use-react) with Django HTMX.
 - I built RedstoneHR (which I later sold) largely with Django and HTMX
-- A close friend's company is growing quickly, has over $1M ARR, and is profitable with a powerful product built using Django and HTMX.
+- A close friend's company is growing quickly, has over $1M ARR, and is profitable.
+They have a powerful product built using Django and HTMX.
 He also needs fewer developers because they are each so productive with Django and HTMX.

 In short, it is generally much faster to build with Django and HTMX because there is less complexity.